VincentBounce/Excel-Google-Sheet-formulas/README.md

-# 🧰Google Sheets Useful Tools
+# 🧰Google Sheets Useful tools

 All sheets are shared for fee.